Dragnet (1951 TV series): Ratings

+Preservation status

+Over 200 of the 276 episodes of Dragnet have not seen broadcast since the late 1960s, or received any kind of home video or DVD release.
+It is unclear if these 'missing' episodes are lost, destroyed, or are being withheld from distribution for some reason.
+Approximately 64 episodes of Dragnet are known to exist in some form or another, including episodes held in the collection of The Paley Center for Media.

 DVD releases

 Half of the episodes of this series are in the public domain, with an estimated fifty-two episodes released on many DVD labels.
 A number of these collections recycle the same fifty-two episodes.
-Often some are mislabeled as there are no onscreen titles.
+Often some are mislabeled as there are no onscreen titles; as well, many episodes are sourced from film prints which are somewhat damaged, worn, or faded.

 Eclectic DVD released a collection of three episodes.